Flights to Thailand

 Flights from Bhutan to Thailand

 From Bhutan you can fly non-stop from Paro Airport, and arrive at the only destination in Thailand: Bangkok.
-This is the only non-stop flight route from Bhutan to Thailand, operated by 2 different airlines — Druk Air and Bhutan Airlines.
+This is the only non-stop flight route from Bhutan to Thailand, operated by 3 different airlines — none of which are low-cost airlines.

 Bhutan to Thailand with a stopover